EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

    customTimeStep, float, seconds, (Optional) Orbit propagation time-step.
 A warning is issued if the internal computed time-step is coarser than the user specified time-step. customGridRes, float, degrees, (Optional) Grid resolution.
-A warning is issued if the internal computed grid resolution is coarser than the user specified grid resolution.
+A warning is issued if the internal computed grid resolution is coarser than the user specified grid resolution. customTimeResFactor, float, seconds, (Optional) Custom time-resolution factor used to determine the propagation time-step.
+(Default value is 0.25.) customGridResFactor, float, degrees, (Optional) Custom grid-resolution factor used to determine the grid-resolution.
+(Default value is 0.9.)